BrianMac - Coach & Web Master

 2004 - Produced the following book:

 Brian has competed in a variety of sports including tennis (played at Wimbledon), squash, race walking, football, rugby, archery and running.
 His preferred sport is running which he first became interested in when he was 15 years old.
 Over the years Brian has competed in track, road, cross country, fell and mountain races (Ben Nevis, Ben Lomond, Snowdon) over distances ranging from 5km to 50km.
 In 1997 his running exploits came to an end following a spine operation that resulted in nerve damage to the left calf muscle.
-Brian still continues to train 3 or 4 times a week at the local gym with aerobic workouts comprising of cycling or spinning.
+Brian still continues to train 3 or 4 times a week with aerobic workouts comprising of cycling or spinning.

 Brian is a member of: